3ll3d00d/qvibe-analyser/docs/analyser.md

 ![Many Releases](./img/show_release_notes.png)

 If a binary is available for your operating system for any selected release, the download link will be provided alongside the release notes.

+### Beta Releases

+Beta releases are published more regularly than official releases.
+Beta releases provide early access to new or experimental features.
+Review the release notes for any particular beta release for more details.

+They can be found via the full release page on [github](https://github.com/3ll3d00d/qvibe-analyser/releases).

+## OS Specific Differences

 ### Is there any difference between qvibe-analyser.exe and qvibe-analyserSetup.exe?